AmineDjeghri/python-package-template/CONTRIBUTING.md

 ### 4.5.
 Dependabot: automatic dependency updates and more
 - Dependabot file for autoupdates can be found [here](.github/dependabot.yml)
+- When Dependabot creates many PRs and you accept one, wait for the other to be rebased
 - Enable dependabot for the project: https://docs.github.com/en/code-security/getting-started/dependabot-quickstart-guide#enabling-dependabot-for-your-repository
 -